When I first visited Edinburgh, I was bewildered.

-I lowkey wanted to get lost in this capital city of Scotland and never find my way back to my school group.
-The city was way too magical to ever want to leave it behind.
+I lowkey wanted to get lost in Edinburgh and never go back to my school group.
+This city was way too special to ever want to leave it behind.

-What I love the most about Edinburgh is the architecture and street design.
-I’m a firm believer that the way cities are built has an impact on your mindset, and when you walk down beautiful streets while looking up at magnificent buildings that are centuries older than you, it inevitably makes you feel mesmerised.
-Visiting Edinburgh is like transporting yourself back in time, and I’m absolutely here for it.
+What I love the most about Edinburgh is its architecture and street design.
+I’m a firm believer that the way cities are built has an impact on your mindset.
+When you walk down beautiful streets, looking up at magnificent buildings that are centuries older than you, it inevitably leaves you mesmerised.
+Visiting Edinburgh is like transporting yourself back in time, and I can’t get enough of that feeling.

-My dad can attest to this – he visited Edinburgh with me once and he’s been regularly coming back ever since because he loves the city so much.
+My dad can attest to this, too: he visited Edinburgh with me once and loved it so much that he’s been coming back every year since.
 He calls me up sometimes and says, “Guess what?!
 I found cheap flights to Edinburgh again!
 See you next month!”
-This is another perk of visiting the capital of Scotland.
-You can usually fly there from the rest of Europe for prices that are ridiculously cheap.
-And trust me, once you go to Edinburgh, you’ll absolutely want to use those discounts to visit again.
+At this stage, it’s getting quite ridiculous, but who could blame him?
+Once you go to Edinburgh, you’ll absolutely want to visit again.

-Whether it’s walking down the Royal Mile between Edinburgh Castle and the Palace of Holyroodhouse, climbing up Arthur’s Seat for an amazing view of the city, going for a coffee to the very café where J. K. Rowling wrote Harry Potter or having fun at the windy beach, Edinburgh has many various experiences to offer.
-And it’s completely up to you what you choose to do once you’re in the city!
+Whether it’s walking down the Royal Mile between Edinburgh Castle and the Palace of Holyroodhouse, climbing up Arthur’s Seat for an amazing view of the city, going for a coffee at the café where J. K. Rowling wrote Harry Potter, or having fun at the windswept beach, Edinburgh has so many experiences to offer its visitors.

-There are many amazing things you can do in Edinburgh.
+Needless to say: there are many amazing things to do in Edinburgh.
 Without further ado, let’s see what they are!

 Visit Edinburgh Castle